Chronic Low Back Pain

-Why is the PERSICA 002 Study being conducted?
+Why is The Modic Trial Study being conducted?

 Chronic Low Back Pain is a common condition which can severely impact someone’s life.
 Many of the existing treatment options for Chronic Low Back Pain do not work well and the regular use of strong pain killers is common.

 There is evidence that damage to vertebral discs in someone’s spine can allow an infection to get into the disc which can then cause chronic low back pain - much like tooth decay we now have "disc decay".

 This infection is a slow process and causes inflammation, bone loss and swelling (oedema) in the bones either side of the infected disc.
 The swelling of these vertebral bones can be seen by Magnetic Resonance Imaging (MRI) and are called Modic changes.

 Persica Pharmaceuticals has designed a drug which may treat this infection.
 This is the first research study using this drug and it will find out if the drug reduces back pain and is safe to use.

 The drug contains an antibiotic and has been specially designed to treat infections in spinal discs.
 In this study, the drug will be injected directly into a single spinal disc.